 July 18, 2018 - At least 2 people have filed lawsuits against the Panera Bread Company alleging they developed severe E. coli infections after eating salads that contained tainted romaine lettuce which were purchased at Panera restaurants in New Jersey.

 Free Confidential Lawsuit Evaluation: If you or a loved one got sick after eating at Panera Bread, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and our lawyers can help.
+You may be entitled to a settlement by filing a food poisoning lawsuit and our lawyers can help.

 New Jersey Women Sue Panera for E. Coli Infections Linked to Contaminated Salads